Collections and Research

 Explore the collection online

 “Photographs from Nineteenth-Century Fancy Dress Balls.”
 In Canadian Plays and Performance Documents, 1606–1967, edited by Allana C. Lindgren, Glen Nichols and Anthony Vickery.
-Edmonton, University of Alberta Press, in press.
+Edmonton, University of Alberta Press, 2022.

 “The Victorian and Edwardian Eras: 1860-1910.”
 In The Fashion Reader, edited by Linda Welters and Abby Lillethun, 69–83.
 Oxford; New York: Berg, 2007; second edition 2011; third edition 2022.